TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 They Say: With groundbreaking technological advances that our team has made through years of research, we are proud to bring you a versatile wind turbine that is small, light, and compact enough so that it can be used in both residential and small commercial areas.
 The wind turbine is made to withstand harsh weather conditions such as the sun’s harsh UV rays, heavy rains, and up to level 3 category hurricane.
 The 3 fiberglass blades and tail is cut to precision to the finest millimeter in order to keep it light and working at 100% efficiency.

-We Say: Now we’re getting to the big boys, capable of potentially supplying all your electric needs from wind power.
+We Say: Now we’re getting to the big boys, capable of potentially supplying a large portion of your electric needs from wind power.

 My overall winner in this category is this powerhouse from Automaxx.